FirmLeelayana/recurrent-neural-network/README.md

-# recurrent_neural_network
+# Recurrent Neural Network
-RNN classifying words into their language, part of the CUIntroProject workshops by CUAI and Hackbridge.
+This project focuses on the implementation of a recurrent neural network to use in classifying words into their respective language, as part of the Cambridge University Intro Project workshops, hosted by the collaboration between CUAI and Hackbridge.